 Third-party payers may have stricter education or experience requirements than those the state mandates.
 Do you have the workforce with the certifications required to deliver the services for which you want to contract?
-What changes can you make, either through getting credentials for existing staff or through changing hiring practices?
+What changes can you make, either through getting existing staff certified or through changing hiring practices?